Fleshgod Apocalypse: Rossi's departure and Opera (2024–present)

 Founding bassist Paolo Rossi went on a hiatus from touring in 2023.
-After initially using Delain bassist Ludovico Cioffi as a touring replacement, the band continued as a quintet with Paoli playing bass, Bordacchini handling all clean vocals and Bartoletti handling all live guitar duties.
-In February 2024, the band confirmed on their Facebook page that Rossi had left the band.
-They explained further that he would not be replaced, and that Paoli would remain the band's bassist (although he would continue to perform rhythm guitar in the studio).
+After employing Delain bassist Ludovico Cioffi as a touring replacement, the band continued as a quintet with Paoli on bass, Bordacchini on clean vocals, and Bartoletti on live guitar.
+In February 2024, the band confirmed on their Facebook page that Rossi had left.
+They explained that he would not be replaced, and that Paoli would remain the band's bassist, although he would continue to perform rhythm guitar in the studio.

-In March 2024, the band released a new single, "Pendulum".
+In March 2024, the band released the single "Pendulum".
 The song chronicles Paoli's fall while mountain climbing in August 2021 that caused the band to go on hiatus.

-On 15 June 2024, a second single "Bloodclock" was released along with the announcement of their sixth studio album, Opera.
+On 15 June 2024, a second single, "Bloodclock", was released along with the announcement of their sixth studio album, Opera.